MaheshKhandgave/Flight-Delay-Analysis/README.md

 ---

 # ⚠️ Data Privacy & Disclaimer
-This repository contains analysis created using sample datasets.
-No sensitive or personal user data is used.
-Raw data can be provided upon request.
+This project is created using a training dataset provided by ExcelR during classroom sessions.
+The dataset is used only for educational and practice purposes.